okfde/okfn.de/content/finanzierung/_index.en.md

   - Profit and loss statement
 ---

 Since our launch in 2011, we have been funded by foundations, ministries, research contracts and individual donors from the public and private sectors.
-In the financial year 2019, we raised anmore th 2.424 million euros for our work.
-This was offset by total expenditure of € 2.253 million.
+In the financial year 2020, we raised more than 2.532 million euros for our work.
+This was offset by total expenditure of 2.028 million euros.